bubsler807/site/content/discography.md

 The date is the date of export.

 ### 2025-04-07 - Couldn't Be More Wrong
+2025-04-07: Recorded in the morning.
+Came up with the chords and melody yesterday night.

 ![[Couldn't Be More Wrong 2025-04-07 1045.mp3]]